AnuV6/CareerPulse-Mobile-App/README.md

 ## 💻 Requirements

-- Any Operating System (ie. MacOS X, Linux, Windows)
+- Any Operating System (eg. Mac, Linux, Windows)
-- Any IDE with Flutter SDK installed (ie. IntelliJ, Android Studio, VSCode etc)
+- Any IDE with Flutter SDK installed (eg. VSCode, Android Studio, IntelliJ etc)
 - A little knowledge of Dart and Flutter

 ## ✨ Features